signal-noise/laundromat/README.md

 Set up a GCP Project.
 Set up a [Firestore](https://console.cloud.google.com/firestore/data) (native) database.
 You'll need a service account and JSON file along with it.
 The service account needs thr `Firebase Rules System` permission.

-Use the [Library](https://console.developers.google.com/apis/library) page to select the Sheets API and enable it.
+Use the [Library](https://console.developers.google.com/apis/library) page to select the Sheets API and Drive API and enable both.

 On the [Credentials](https://console.developers.google.com/apis/credentials) page click **Create Credentials > OAuth client ID**.
 Choose a Web Application type and give it a name.
 You'll need to set `http://localhost:8080` as an authorized URI during development, and update this once you deploy to a live environment.